subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## From Hopfield Networks to Boltzmann Machines

-## From Boltzmann Machines to Modern Neural Networks
+### Diffusion Models as Overloaded Hopfield Networks

-## Diffusion Models as Overloaded Hopfield Networks
+## From Boltzmann Machines to Modern Neural Networks: Approximating the Landscape of Latent Spaces

 Physics of IPS